TzurSoffer/webVideoViewer/readme.md

 5. Access the subpages:
    - The home page lists all the available subpages.
 Visit the root URL (e.g., `http://localhost:80/`) to see the home page.
    - Each subpage displays a live video stream.
-Append the subpage name to the root URL (e.g., `http://localhost:80/<name>`) to access a specific subpage.
+Add the subpage name to the root URL (e.g., `http://localhost:80/video1`) to access a specific subpage.

 ## Customization
 You can customize the following aspects of the Flask Subpage App: